warrenfalk/fuse-box/docs/tsconfig-references.md

 Note: this is not the same thing as `tsconfig.json` `"paths"` which are not capable of handling this correctly.

 I have implemented support for `"references"` within fuse-box.
-Note that for `tsconfig.json` files that do not contain `"references"` behavior sho
+Note that for `tsconfig.json` files that do not contain `"references"` behavior should not change.

 ___
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNDM3MTkzMSw1Njg5MDkwMzksLTE4Nj
+eyJoaXN0b3J5IjpbLTY0NzQ3NzM5Myw1Njg5MDkwMzksLTE4Nj
 k0OTUxNjFdfQ==
 -->